joe9/freeswitch-minimal-conf/README.md

 ### Test

-This configuration was tested by connecting the circlenet VOIP provider to an analog phone connected using the OpenVOX A400E
+This configuration was tested by connecting the Voxbeam VOIP provider to an analog phone connected using the OpenVOX A400E

 ### Other Minimal Configurations